ptoulis/ri-exoplanet-detection/README.md

     ci = Build_ConfidenceSet(rv, all_P, time_budget_mins = 5)   # Build (fast) 99% confidence set for unknown period.

-The confidence set will be a singleton `{4.23}` indicating that the underlying periodicity can be sharply identified.
+The confidence set will be a singleton `ci = {4.23}` indicating that the underlying periodicity can be sharply identified.

 ## Example 6.
 Real exoplanet detection: candidate exoplanet around α Centauri B